faisalmemon/ios-crash-dump-analysis-book/examples/siri_crash_osx/siriCrashExplanation.md

 - (void)_suggestPreheat;
 ```

-It seems that this component can be prepared and made ready and has a variety of levels of initialisation and de-initialisation.
+It seems that this component can be prepared and made ready and has a variety of levels of initialization and de-initialization.
 Maybe this complexity is to make the user interface responsive.
 But it sends us a message that this component needs an integration test suite that codifies the state machine so we know the lifecycle of the service.

 ## Lessons Learnt